willseeds/keezerkiosk/INSTALL_README.txt

 Step 4
+- This step is kinda optional if you are installing right on the system itself. you will have to update the ownership of /var/www to pi 'sudo chown pi /var/www' you can use sudo to extract the .zip file to the /var/www folder but you are going to be making a few updates. change it back later!

 - Samba file server to make updates i performed all functions through samba file connection or directly on the pi and left ftp/ssh disabled
    Samba: Set up a Raspberry Pi as a File Server for your local network